 CAPTAINS

-No Venezia player ever lead the Azzurri as Captain
+No Venezia player ever led the Azzurri as Captain

 VERONA